Central New York Regional Transportation Authority: Centro of Oneida

 Centro of Oneida began operation on April 1, 2005 with the acquisition of the financially troubled Utica Transit Authority based in Utica.
 The UTA was a local agency that did not have the same ability to raise revenues as a public benefit corporation such as the CNYRTA.
 Merging the local county bus operations into the Centro system brought greater financial stability through savings in personnel and administrative costs.
 On October 1, 2005, Centro of Oneida assumed the operations of the VIP Transportation bus system in Rome.
 This merger of services has allowed for improved transit for citizens of Oneida County.

 Even though, Oneida County public transit operations have been consolidated into one system, routes do not connect the cities of Rome and Utica.
 They also do not connect those cities to Onondaga, Cayuga, and Oswego Counties.
-Service between Utica, Rome and Syracuse is provided by Birnie Bus Service.
+Service between Utica, Rome and Syracuse is provided by the Krapf Group.